-- 5.30 The second part of the policy modifies Policy E6 of the emerging Local Plan in not confining hotel proposals to the town centre but recognising there are other suitable locations within the town's Settlement Boundary (as defined by the Local Plan).
-They include the Old Station Way site identified in the first clause, should proposals for a retail use not come forward. - 5.31 Tourism is a key element of the local economy with many tourists being drawn to Holt, the fine 18th century Georgian buildings make the town, with its small market town character, one of the most attractive in North Norfolk.
-This character is derived not only from the historic town centre, with many period buildings, but also from the attractive countryside, which surrounds the town and its proximity to the North Norfolk coast. - 5.32 Tourism is seen as a growth sector both for day and overnight visits.
+- 5.36 The policy allows this exception, in principle, but there will be a need to reconsider the scale, retail impact, the availability of any preferred sites under the sequential test and any site-specific issues at the time of any planning application.
+Similar conditions apply to the consideration of a hotel proposal.
+The second part of the policy is not confining hotel proposals to the town centre but recognising there are other suitable locations within the town's Settlement Boundary (as defined by the Local Plan).
+They include the Old Station Way site identified in the first clause, should proposals for a retail use not come forward. - 5.37 Tourism is a key element of the local economy with many tourists being drawn to Holt, the fine 18th century Georgian buildings make the town, with its small market town character, one of the most attractive in North Norfolk.
+This character is derived not only from the historic town centre, with many period buildings, but also from the attractive countryside, which surrounds the town and its proximity to the North Norfolk coast. - 5.38 Tourism is seen as a growth sector both for day and overnight visits.
 Promoting tourism is one of the HNP Objectives and links to achieving part of the Mission Statement of ...
-"As the gateway to the North Norfolk coast ...".
-The community is keen to see Holt make the most of its advantages. - 5.33 The town is relatively compact and easy to navigate on foot, even more so with the promotion of the Holt Green Wheel of Policy HOLT7.
-There is therefore not the same need as may be necessary in larger settlements to require prospective hotel investors in Holt to compete against other town centre businesses in acquiring scarce land by requiring them to prove there are no available sites in the town centre boundary.
+"As the gateway to the North Norfolk coast..."
+The community is keen to see Holt make the most of its advantages. - 5.39 The town is relatively compact and easy to navigate on foot, even more so with the promotion of the Holt Green Wheel of Policy HOLT7.
+There is therefore not the same need as may be necessary in larger settlements to require prospective hotel investors in

+Holt to compete against other town centre businesses in acquiring scarce land by requiring them to prove there are no available sites in the town centre boundary.
 However, hotel uses can generate car movements from occupiers and so the policy requires that proposals should be located on a main road frontage and show that they would be 'good neighbours' with surrounding residential areas.

-HOLT5 Community Facilities
+Policy HOLT5 - Community Facilities